 Overall, I agree with Navarrette.

-Being a deportation and removal defense lawyer, I’ve long espoused similar viewpoints.
-However, I believe the problem runs deeper than just Obama and Romney.
+Being an immigrant advocate, as well as a former insider political activist, I have long espoused similar dissent.
+However, in my view, the core issue runs deeper than just Obama and Romney.

 The bigger problem is the two-party system.